linkedi2022/link2022.github.io/_pages/submissions.md

 =====
 We invite submissions in any area of psycholinguistics, with a focus on work by PGT/ECR.
 Both completed works, on-going research and previously presented worked are welcome.
 We will print the posters for presenters, so note that if your abstract gets accepted, we will ask you for your poster a week before the conference.

+In-person presenters will have their posters printed by us.
+Both posters submitted for online and in-person presentations will be uploaded to an online platform which online participants will access to see their work asynchronously and leave questions on a padlet for presenters to answer.

 Abstracts are due on September 23rd, and may be submitted via our submission portal which will be posted on the **29th of August**.

 Submission guidelines